Eric Haase: Major leagues

-Detroit Tigers (2020–present)
+Detroit Tigers (2020–2023)

-On January 8, 2020, Haase was traded to the Detroit Tigers in exchange for cash considerations.
+On January 8, 2020, the Indians traded Haase to the Detroit Tigers in exchange for cash considerations.
 For the start of the shortened 2020 MLB season, Haase was chosen to be a part of the Detroit Tigers' taxi squad.
-On September 15, 2020, Haase was recalled by the Tigers.
-Overall with the 2020 Detroit Tigers, Haase batted .176 with no home runs and 2 RBIs in 7 games.
+On September 15, Haase was recalled by the Tigers.
+On the year with the Tigers, Haase batted .176 with no home runs and two RBI across seven appearances.

 On December 23, 2020, Haase was designated for assignment following the signing of José Ureña.
-On January 6, 2021, he was outrighted.

-On May 12, 2021, Haase was selected to the active roster.
-He made his 2021 debut on May 13, and went 2-for-4 at the plate.
-On May 17, 2021, Haase had the first multiple-homer game of his career, hitting a pair of solo home runs against the Seattle Mariners.
+On January 6, 2021, he cleared waivers and was sent outright to Triple-A Toledo Mud Hens.
+The Tigers selected Haase to their active roster on May 12.
+He made his season debut on May 13, and went 2-for-4 at the plate.
+On May 17, Haase had the first multi-homer game of his career, hitting a pair of solo home runs against the Seattle Mariners.
 The next night (May 18), Haase caught Spencer Turnbull's no-hitter against the Mariners, the eighth in Tigers history.
 On July 27, Haase hit his first career grand slam home run off Hansel Robles of the Minnesota Twins.
 The slam tied the game at 5–5 in the ninth inning, and the Tigers went on to win in the eleventh inning.
 With Minnesota's Mitch Garver also hitting a grand slam earlier in this game, it marked the first time in MLB history that opposing catchers hit grand slams in the same game.

 On August 2, 2021, Haase was named American League Rookie of the Month for July.
 He became the first Tiger to win the award since Brennan Boesch in 2010.
-In July, Haase posted a .265 average and a .627 slugging percentage, with nine home runs and 29 RBI.
+In July, Haase posted a .265 average and a .627 slugging percentage, with nine home runs and 29 RBIs.
 Overall in 2021, Haase had 22 home runs in 98 games played, while batting .231 and driving in 61 runs.
 Behind the plate, he threw out 31% of potential base stealers, versus a league average of 23%.

-In 2022, Haase made the first opening day roster of his career.
-He responded on opening day, April 8, by hitting a game-tying ninth-inning home run against the Chicago White Sox.
+In 2022, Haase made the first Opening Day roster of his major league career.
+On Opening Day, April 8, he hit a game-tying ninth-inning home run against the Chicago White Sox.
 The Tigers won the game later in the inning on a walk-off single by Javier Báez.
+On July 25, Haase hit his second career grand slam off of Sean Manaea of the San Diego Padres.
 On September 7 against the Los Angeles Angels, Haase recorded his first career five-hit game, going 5-for-5 at the plate with two singles, two doubles and a home run.

+In 2023, Haase struggled at the plate for Detroit, hitting .201 with four home runs and 26 RBI in 86 games.
+On August 19, 2023, he was designated for assignment after the team signed Carson Kelly.